ozoidemi/ePaper_guest_dashboard/README.md

 2. The Home Assistant QR integration requires `zbar-tools`.

-    To add it, just execute the following command on HA's terminal:
+    On HA's terminal run

     ```
     apk add zbar
     ```

-4. All helper entities have been included in the `configuration.yaml` file.
+3. The `configuration.yaml` file includes all helper entities.

    However, `binary_sensor.guest_display_deep_sleep_flag` does not support an `icon` option.

-   To add one, you'll have to do so via the GUI (e.g., `mdi:sleep`).
+   This must be done via GUI (e.g., `mdi:sleep`).

 And that's it.